• Skip to main content

 When you hold onto mistakes tightly, they morph into overwhelming frustration.
 At that point, you are battling two opponents: the other team and your biggest adversary, frustration.

-Tip for combating frustration:
+Tip for Combating Frustration:

 Understand that there is no such thing as smooth sailing.
 Expect there will be some rough waters but you can to right the ship.
 In other words, mistakes will happen, but it is up to you to re-focus and play the current play.
 Use a cue word to re-focus after a mistake, “Now,” “Fight,” or “Move on.”